TheJumpCloud/jumpcloud-dashboard/JumpCloud.Dashboard/Docs/Start-JCDashboard.md

 ### EXAMPLE 4
 ```
-Start-JCDashboard -Layout singleComponenet -CycleInterval 90
+Start-JCDashboard -Layout singleComponent -CycleInterval 90
 ```

-Launches the JumpCloud Dashboard in singleComponent view mode with all components and cycles
+Launches the JumpCloud Dashboard in singleComponent view mode with all components and cycles between pages every 90 seconds

 ## PARAMETERS